pyOpenSci/pyosMeta/README.md

 To run this you need to [create a TOKEN that can be used to access the GitHub API.](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api?apiVersion=2022-11-28#about-tokens).
-Store the token as a `.pickle` object containing a single string with the Token value within it.
+In the root of the project directory, store the token in a file named `token.txt`, containing a single string with the token value.

-TODO: it might make more sense to store the token value as .token in the github repo and then I can add that to the gitignore?

 ## How to run each script